open-mmlab/mmpose/docs/getting_started.md

 - `RESULT_FILE`: Filename of the output results.
 If not specified, the results will not be saved to a file.
 - `--fuse-conv-bn`: Whether to fuse conv and bn, this will slightly increase the inference speed.
-- `EVAL_METRIC`: Items to be evaluated on the results.
+- `EVAL_METRICS`: Items to be evaluated on the results.
 Allowed values depend on the dataset.
 - `--gpu_collect`: If specified, recognition results will be collected using gpu communication.
 Otherwise, it will save the results on different gpus to `TMPDIR` and collect them by the rank 0 worker.
 - `TMPDIR`: Temporary directory used for collecting results from multiple workers, available when `--gpu_collect` is not specified.
 - `CFG_OPTIONS`: Override some settings in the used config, the key-value pair in xxx=yyy format will be merged into config file.
 For example, '--cfg-options model.backbone.depth=18 model.backbone.with_cp=True'.